Shopify/shopify_app/docs/Quickstart.md

 ##### Note: The following step will cause your store to become `transfer-disabled.` Read more about store transfer and why it's important [here](https://help.shopify.com/en/api/guides/store-transfers#transfer-disabled-stores).
 This is an irreversible change, so be sure you don't plan to transfer this store to a merchant.

-Install the app onto your new development store using the Partner Dashboard by heading to the apps page, clicking your app, and looking for the `Test your app` instructions where you can select a store to install your app on.
+Install the app onto your new development store using the Partner Dashboard.
+Log in to your account, visit the apps page, click the app you created earlier, and looking for the `Test your app` instructions where you can select a store to install your app on.

 ![Installing an app on the partners dashboard dropdown](/docs/install-on-dev-shop.png)